Translate

 Zion!

-Zion cannot be reduced to a poetic synonym for Jerusalem or to a purely inward mystical metaphor.
-In the logic of Tanakh, halakhah, and Jewish inner tradition, Zion is a distinct sacred locus.
-Isaiah 52:8 preserves restoration language too sharp to be neutralized.
+This question matters because words that become politically charged are often flattened.
+Their older meanings are buried under modern arguments.
+Yet in the logic of Tanakh, halakhah, and Jewish Kabbalah, Zion appears not merely as a poetic flourish but as a distinct sacred locus that Isaiah 52:8 preserves in restoration language too sharp to be neutralized.
 David first encounters Zion as a fortified, water-linked objective.
 Later, the name broadens in royal usage.
-Yet sacred law preserves the exactness of altar-place and sacred boundary.
-On that basis, the eastern ridge of Moriah above the Gihon remains the strongest candidate for the recovery of Zion as a real and exact point.
+Yet exactness in sacred law ensures the place of the altar at a sacred boundary that is also Zion.
+On that basis, the eastern ridge of Mount Moriah above the Gihon remains the strongest candidate for the recovery of Zion as a real and exact point.

-Modern readings often begin by flattening Zion.
-They treat it as just another name for Jerusalem, and then allow mystical meaning only as metaphor.
+Modern readings often treat Zion as just another name for Jerusalem, and then allow mystical meaning only as metaphor.
 But the Jewish tradition works in the opposite direction.
 Sacred place is not holy because people later imagine it so.
 It is holy because it reflects a prior order: covenant, Presence, kingship, sacrifice, and transmission.

 That is why Zion and Jerusalem should not be collapsed into one flat term.
 In the inner tradition, they are joined but not identical.
 Zion names concentration, foundation, and covenantal fixing.
 Jerusalem names kingdom, manifestation, and extension into history.
 If that distinction is real, then one should expect it to leave traces in text, law, and terrain.